nacho692/pa-dlna-chromecast/docs/source/configuration.rst

       ``$XDG_CONFIG_HOME/pa-dlna/pa-dlna.conf``.
     * Otherwise the path name is ``$HOME/.config/pa-dlna/pa-dlna.conf``.

-When ``pa-dlna.conf`` is not found, the program uses the default configuration, otherwise as stated in the previous section, it uses the default configuration with its options overriden by the user's configuration and with the added [EncoderName.UDN] sections.
+When ``pa-dlna.conf`` is not found, the program uses the default configuration.
+Otherwise it uses the default configuration with its options overriden by the user's configuration and with the added [EncoderName.UDN] sections.

 Here is an example of a ``pa-dlna.conf`` file::